wso2/docs-ob-toolkit-berlin/en/docs/install-and-setup/prerequisites.md

-WSO2 Open Banking Berlin Toolkit is a purpose-built solution for regulatory compliance that supports PSD2.
-Instead of building an open banking solution from scratch, you can use WSO2 Open Banking Berlin Toolkit to meet all open banking requirements with additional benefits beyond compliance.
+NextGenPSD2 Reference Toolkit is a purpose-built solution for regulatory compliance that supports PSD2.
+Instead of building an open banking solution from scratch, you can use NextGenPSD2 Reference Toolkit to meet all open banking requirements with additional benefits beyond compliance.
 This toolkit runs on top of the following WSO2 products:

 - WSO2 Open Banking Accelerator 3.0
-- WSO2 Identity Server 6.1.0, 6.0.0 or 5.11.0
+- WSO2 Identity Server 6.1.0
-- WSO2 API Manager 4.2.0 or 4.1.0 or 4.0.0
+- WSO2 API Manager 4.2.0

 !!! note
-    The WSO2 Open Banking Berlin Toolkit is built by customizing the WSO2 Open Banking Accelerator and helps you comply with the NextGenPSD2 framework.
+    The NextGenPSD2 Reference Toolkit is built by customizing the WSO2 Open Banking Accelerator and helps you comply with the NextGenPSD2 framework.
 For more information on the accelerator, see the [WSO2 Open Banking Accelerator Documentation](https://ob.docs.wso2.com/).